[Study]The Most Dangerous Intersections in Ohio

 - This is an intersection of a major state roadway and the business route of that roadway.
 Business routes typically get much higher traffic in the form of large trucks and load-carrying vehicles, which are inherently more dangerous in accidents than standard automobiles.

 - There are multiple shopping centers at this corner, including a mall and a major home improvement store.

 - This intersection is located right off a major highway, Interstate 275.
-Roads which are exit outputs for high-traffic freeways typically have a higher incidence of car accidents, due to the speeds at which people exit highways and the number of drivers that surge onto the major road.
+Roads that are exit outputs for high-traffic freeways typically have a higher incidence of car accidents due to the speeds at which people exit highways and the number of drivers that surge onto the major road.